lcgonsalves/toy-soldiers-js/README.md

    * The React application, front end code
    * Makes use of the shared game logic, and other concepts
 * `Server`
-   * Node app, works the websocket transmissions between clients, and multiplayer logic
+   * DeprecatedNode app, works the websocket transmissions between clients, and multiplayer logic
    * Makes use of some shared game logic and other concepts
 * `Shared`
    * Bulk of the mechanics.
 Where shared abstractions are defined (Game Objects, Coordinates, etc)